Javascript is not enabled.

 While the Menopause Society, a nonprofit organization for healthcare professionals, recommends that women who are symptomatic, without contraindications, under age 60 or within 10 years of menopause onset use hormone therapy for symptom relief, the guidelines for duration and for women who fall outside those parameters is murkier.

-Cognitive issues associated with menopause often subside within a couple of years after the last menstrual period as a woman's body adjusts to the new lower levels of estrogen.
+Cognitive issues associated with menopause often subside within a couple of years after the last menstrual period, as a woman's body adjusts to the new lower levels of estrogen.
 You probably only need hormone therapy for about three to five years, Pinkerton says.
-However, research presented at the 2024 Annual Meeting of the Menopause Society found that 40 percent of women in their 60s and 10 to 15 percent of women in their 70s still experience hot flashes.
+However, research presented at the 2024 annual meeting of the Menopause Society found that 40 percent of women in their 60s and 10 to 15 percent of women in their 70s still experience hot flashes.

 “We don’t tell people that they have to stop at 60 or 65.
 What we say is that your health risk goes up as you age, and if you are continuing hormone therapy, you need to have a really individualized risk-benefit assessment discussion every year,” Pinkerton says.